backstage/backstage/plugins/azure/README.md

 ## Plugin Setup

-The following sections will help you get the Azure Functions plugin setup and running
+The following sections will help you get the Azure plugin setup and running

-### Azure Functions Backend
+### Azure Backend

 You need to set up the Azure backend plugin before you move forward with any of these steps if you haven't already.